The social responsibility tax is imposed on an individual who has a chargeable income exceeding FJD$270,000.00.

 Who is responsible for the collection and payment of the tax?

-- Salary and wage earners – employers will make the SRT calculations, deductions and remittances in the same manner as that of PAYE Final Tax.
+- Salary and wage earners - Employers are responsible calculating SRT calculations from employees salaries and wages and the respective deductions be remittance in the same manner as that of PAYE Final Tax to FRCA.

 - Fiji nationals employed in international organizations based in Fiji, embassies and foreign missions will be required to make their own arrangements for payment if there is no PAYE final tax system in their organization.